stnolting/neoTRNG/README.md

 and cross-coupled ring-oscillators.
 The architecture provides a technology-agnostic implementation that allows to synthesize the TRNG for _any_ FPGA platform.

-Note that the neoTRNG only provides "raw" random data from it's physical entropy source.
-Any kind of more sophisticated post-processing, health-monitoring or even tampering-detection should be implemented as additional user logic or as part of the application software.

 :information_source: This project is a "spin-off" project of the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32), where the neoTRNG is implemented as a default processor SoC module.

-:loudspeaker: Feedback from the community is highly appreciated!
+**:loudspeaker: Feedback from the community is highly appreciated!**

 **Key features**